 - appetite loss

-Other symptoms of anxiety include:
+Other symptoms of anxiety can include:

-You can treat anxiety with relaxation exercises, therapy, and antianxiety drugs.
+You can treat anxiety with relaxation exercises, therapy, and anti-anxiety drugs.

-Obesity can also lead to:
+Obesity may also lead to:

 Chronic obstructive pulmonary disease

 COPD treatment can help you manage these symptoms.
 This may include: